Deploy Oracle Cloud Native Environment

 Objectives

-This lab demonstrates how to:
+This tutorial demonstrates how to:

-• Install Oracle Cloud Native Environment on a 3-node cluster
+• Install Oracle Cloud Native Environment

 • Configure x.509 Private CA Certificates

-• Configure Oracle Cloud Native Environment on a 3-node cluster
+• Configure Oracle Cloud Native Environment

-• Verify the install completed successfully
+• Verify the install completes successfully

 Prerequisites